Sign Up for Email Updates

 Foster Grandparent Program: Seniors in the Foster Grandparent Program, (FGP) give their experience and talent to improve the lives of children in need.
 Seniors, 60 and over, are given the opportunity to volunteer as tutors, mentors, or caregivers for children through a variety of community organizations including schools, Head Start programs, libraries and daycare centers.
 The FGP volunteers receive an hourly stipend of $2.65 and mileage for participating in the program.
 The SSP FGP program is the second largest program in the State of Illinois after Cook County in Chicago.

-Outcomes: The projected outcome for this program is that Senior Services Plus, Inc. projects providing 3,025 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
-The indicator for success is that SSP will provide 95% of the projected number of 3,025 I & A units.
-In 2014 I & A has provided 4,468 seniors with 9,170 units of services.
-I&A is contracted to provide only 3,025 units of I&A and we have surpassed our number.
+Outcomes: The projected outcome for this program is that Senior Services Plus, Inc. projects providing 3,784 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
+The indicator for success is that SSP will provide 95% of the projected number of 3,784 I & A units.
+In 2016 I & A has provided 4,676 seniors with 6,800 units of services.
+FY 2016 continued to be a difficult year for SSP due to the State of Illinois Budget impasse.
+I&A is contracted to provide only 3,784 units of I&A and we have surpassed our number.
 This is due to reduction in services by the State of Illinois and other municipal and governmental entities reducing services.
-Of the total number of seniors served, 83% are living at or below 200% of the poverty level.
+The need for I & A services will only continue to grow as there are a projected 1,700 individuals turning 60 and aging into services each year for the next 20 years.
+People are living longer; with this comes chronic conditions requiring more access to nutritional, physical, emotional, medical, financial, in-home care, housing, legal information, etc. There is a growing number of the aging population living at or below the poverty and they are making choices on basic needs and will need advocacy and support in maximizing their limited resources.
+Of the total number of seniors served, 75% are living at or below 200% of the poverty level.

 Transportation Program: Senior Services Plus provides transportation for individuals in the greater Alton area of Madison County to maintain independence to accomplish day-to-day activities.
 The transportation component is essential in supporting seniors who have lost their ability to drive to remain living independently in their homes.
 Individuals are referred through the Visiting Nurses Association for an assessment and they then can receive services.
-Transportation services are available in the Riverbend area for a suggested donation of $2.50 per ride, SSP is averaging YTD $3.00 or 100% of the total requested donation.
+Transportation services are available in the Riverbend area for a suggested donation of $3.50 per ride, SSP is averaging YTD $2.14 of the total requested donation.

 Wellness Center: The SSP Wellness Program continues to offer a fully outfitted fitness center with classes based on our agency values that all individuals aged 55+ should have access to an affordable wellness programming.
 The wellness center is fully equipped with 24 pieces of cardio equipment, 24 weight resistance stations, and 14 different fitness classes offered 32 different times throughout the week.

-Outcomes: In, 2014, the SSP Wellness Center had over 1,102 members who utilized a variety of cardio, weight equipment, and fitness classes to improve their overall health and fitness.
-This is an increase of 1% over 2013 and currently over 81% of our current membership is 55 and above.
-There is an average of 3,000 individuals monthly who use the Wellness Center equipment or attend classes and the membership renewal rate was 51% of rejoining members from 2013.
-SSP has also started a low cost personal training program which currently has over 45 active members.
+Outcomes: In, 2016, the SSP Wellness Center had over 1,111 members who utilized a variety of cardio, weight equipment, and fitness classes to improve their overall health and fitness.
+Over 73% of our current membership is 55 and above.
+There is an average of 3,000 individuals monthly who use the Wellness Center equipment or attend classes and the membership renewal rate was 51% of rejoining members from 2014.
+SSP has also started a low cost personal training program which currently has over 55 active members.